gravitational/careers/teams.md

 ### Kubernetes Access

-The Kubernetes Access teams work on secure access to Kubernetes clusters using short-lived credentials.
-A few of the teams responsibilities include ensuring compatability with supported Kubernetes versions, moderated Kubernetes sessions, improve performance and reliability for Kubernetes access.
+The Kubernetes Access team works on secure access to Kubernetes clusters using short-lived credentials.
+The team is responsible for learning Kubernetes RBAC and Kubernetes APIs to ensure that Teleport is able to provide seamless access to all resources running in Kubernetes.

 Recent projects: